FAQ for the February 2018 International REACH

 REACH stands for Regional Event At the Club House.
 In this experimental event, players in clubs across the continent compete with each other in a regional game.
 The same set of deals are played by members in every participating club, but because it’s a Regional event, players can earn gold or red points while playing in their regular club game!

 No, it runs on top of it with gold or red points added to your local club awards.

 There is no cost for a club to participate.
 All clubs that are part of The Common Game are already registered.
-If your club is not already not a member of The Common Game, your club will need to pre-register with The Common Game (click here for form), receive and duplicate the deals for the event, upload your Game files to The Common Game gateway immediately after the event, and agree to embargo your club’s results per the REACH instructions (to ensure hand security).
+If your club is not already not a member of The Common Game, your club will need to pre-register with The Common Game.
+(Club registration for this event is now closed).
+You receive and duplicate the deals for the event, upload your Game files to The Common Game gateway immediately after the event, and agree to embargo your club’s results per the REACH instructions (to ensure hand security).
 If you have questions, you can contact The Common Game firstname.lastname@example.org.
 New club sign-ups close Friday, January 27.